 Pre-authorizing the ACME Account

-The Subordinate CA shall pre-authorize the new ACME account based on a security association with the VoIP Entity that was previously established via procedures outside the scope of this document.
-The Subordinate CA shall provision an authorization object with a “status” of “valid”, with an empty set of challenges, and containing an “identifier” field of type “TNAuthList” with the ASN.1 encoding of the TN list pre-authorized for the VoIP Entity.
+The STI-SCA shall pre-authorize the new ACME account based on a security association with the VoIP Entity that was previously established via procedures outside the scope of this document.
+The STI-SCA shall provision an authorization object with a “status” of “valid”, with an empty set of challenges, and containing an “identifier” field of type “TNAuthList” with the ASN.1 encoding of the TN list pre-authorized for the VoIP Entity.

-The Subordinate CA shall advertise the URL of the authorization object in the “newAuthz” field of the directory object.
+The STI-SCA shall advertise the URL of the authorization object in the “newAuthz” field of the directory object.

 An example of the authorization object is as follows: